-- Minimize cost, while maintaining high quality - Improve durability in to minimize life cycle cost and warranty claims

-To reduce the cost of the snowmobile, the UB CSC Team emphasized cost effective solutions such as minimizing part counts, fabrication amount, and overall system complexity.
+- Minimize cost, while maintaining high quality - Improve durability in order to minimize life cycle cost and warranty claims minimizing part counts, fabrication amount, and overall system complexity.
 This resulted in the use of more readily available mass produced parts.

+To reduce the cost of the snowmobile, the UB CSC Team emphasized cost effective solutions such as